Physiatrist Phone Consultation – March 15 2021

 When I was phoned about the date for this scan it was explained to me over the phone what to expect.
 It was actually very well explained so I went prepared not only for the test but with food in case I couldn’t find a place to eat during the break of treatment.

 This again was a 40 minute drive from my home very close to where the pain clinic is.
 My plan was to park up and during the treatment interval then find a place to eat but reality was different. despite using GPS it was not an easy place to find.
 When I got to the building it was the back so, as there was no identifying signs or even a street number that I could see I drove around the parking lot to the front and still could not identify this really was the place.
 I asked a man who was at the pay to park machine and he thought I was at the right number.
 It was a medical building and there was no signage anywhere.
 Crazy.
-I also did not want to pay to park and then find out I was in the wrong place because I had a limited amount of cash on me and I don’t have a credit card.
-I was not prepared to pay to park.
-All the medical appointments I have had previously, other than the hospital, are not paid parking, I tell a lie, my GP is a $4 charge but I have a blue (disability) badge that lets me park in a different area for free.
-I was lucky here too because I found a disabled parking spot right at the front door.
-I pulled in there and knew right away that I was going to eat in my car to keep the spot.
+Most of the medical appointments I have had previously, other than the hospital, are not paid parking, I pulled into a disability parking spot (I have the blue badge still from my hip issues) and knew right away that I was going to eat in my car to keep the spot.
 It was a very large and busy building with many people constantly coming and going and the parking lot was doing a roaring trade.

 I was greeted by a receptionist who shooed me out of the door quickly to ask me the Covid questions and ask why I was there.
 I later realised there was a paper sign taped on the door saying to not enter but no-one would ever see that the way they had propped open the door.
 I confirmed my appointment and showed my OHIP card and was asked to wait.
 OHIP is Ontario Health Insurance Plan and is, apart from not covering dental as the NHS (National Health Service) does in the UK, covers all medical services that are essential.
 I have to admit with all the tests I have had and the doctors I have seen that OHIP has done me well.
 It does not cover any medications but our private work insurance covers that between myself and my husband.